-Infant and Primary School teachers of Second Language and CLIL (Content and Language Integrated Learning) classroom who want to use new methods to teach English or to teach content in English Language as Drama in the English Classroom.
+Infant and Primary School teachers of Second Language and CLIL (Content and Language Integrated Learning) classroom who want to use new methods to content in English Language as Drama in the English Classroom.
 Also for those teachers who want to prepare their students for the Trinity Stars Award.